Europe and the Mediterranean World

 The intensive history major offers students a pathway to enrich their study of history, refine their skills in writing and research, and receive a designation on their transcripts that signals their ambition and accomplishment to potential employers and graduate schools.
 All history majors are eligible to declare the intensive track, including junior transfers.
 If a student attempts but does not complete the intensive track they may still graduate with a standard history degree, provided the appropriate major coursework has been completed.

-• Office Hours Spring quarter 2024: please email me to set up a meeting time
+- Office Hours Spring and Summer 2024: By appointment, please email to set up a zoom or in-person meeting

-• Faculty Areas of Expertise History of Science, Colonialism, Digital Humanities, Drug Policy, World History
+- Faculty Areas of Expertise Science Studies, Colonialism, Digital Humanities, Drug Policy, World History

 Summary of Expertise

-I am currently accepting graduate students who would like to work in the fields of early modern colonial history, the history of drugs, the history of technology, or the history of medicine.
+As of summer, 2024 I am accepting graduate students in the fields of comparative or global early modern history, the history of medicine, drugs, and pharmaceuticals, the history of science, and the history of technology and its social or cultural impacts.

 Research Interests